owen2345/camaleon-cms/README.md

 ## Coming soon
 * Plugins Store (anybody can upload plugins to this store)
 * Themes Store (anybody can upload themes to this store)
-* Moving files into engine
+* Moving files into engine (https://github.com/owen2345/camaleon-cms-gem, In Testing)

 ## Contributing
 * Fork it.